verdaux/BookNotes/Impressors 5.md

 - [ ] You are the words in every poem, I'm merely the ink.
 - [ ] Mask of sanity is slipped
 - [ ] You have found your way into my dreams.
+- [ ] Access to frivolous perks like sunlight, fresh air, and exercise